What is Emotionally-Focused Therapy (EFT)?

 EFT therapists also use a variety of tools to help individuals learn healthier ways to channel their emotions, so they can use them as guides for their behaviors.
 Moreover, they help these individuals address any negative and stressful feelings or belief systems that could be causing conflict in their personal lives, at their jobs, in their families, with their children and/or parents, with friends, and/or with romantic partners or spouses.

-EFT therapists typically treat a wide variety of issues.
-They tend to focus on individuals and couples who struggle in their personal lives, with loved ones, at their jobs, and/or in their relationships or marriages.
-Their main focus is to help these individuals and couples identify and address unhealthy, destructive, and/or possibly dangerous emotions that could be affecting their thought processes and behaviors.
+EFT therapists treat a wide variety of issues.
+However, tend to focus on individuals and couples who struggle in their personal lives, with loved ones, at their jobs, and/or in their relationships or marriages.
+EFT therapy is designed to help individuals and couples identify and address unhealthy, destructive, and/or possibly dangerous emotions that could be affecting their thought processes and behaviors.

 During the first, second, third, and subsequent sessions, the therapist may assign the individual or couple the following goals:

-- How to develop personal “conversational/communication scripts” or predetermined responses to social situations.
-(The purpose of these “pre-formed scripts” is to help individuals and couples challenge their own unhealthy and destructive thoughts because they are negatively impacting their emotions and behaviors.)
+Develop personal “conversational scripts” or predetermined responses to social situations.
+(The purpose of these “pre-formed scripts” is to help individuals and couples challenge their own unhealthy and destructive thoughts because they are negatively impacting their emotions & behaviors.)

-- How to properly question and challenge inaccurate, irrational, and unhealthy emotions and belief systems
+Question and challenge inaccurate, irrational, and unhealthy emotions and belief systems.

-- How to correctly identify and address the true source of one’s distress
+Correctly identify and address the true source of one’s distress.

-- How to properly evaluate the difference between “helpful” and “unhelpful” emotions
+Properly evaluate the difference between “helpful” and “unhelpful” emotions.

 Note: EFT is most successful when the individual or couple develops an increased awareness of their own emotions – and how these emotions affect others.
 Moreover, to achieve success with this form of psychotherapy, individuals and couples must be able to improve (with time, effort, and patience) their ability to analyze, identify, and regulate their emotions, thus, reducing and/or eliminating unhealthy, stressful, and/or destructive behaviors.

-The good news is that research suggests that Emotionally-Focused Therapy (EFT) is successful for many people, however, it’s important to find an EFT therapist, who makes you feel comfortable and safe during the therapy process.
+If you are considering seeking EFT, you should look for a therapist that is highly trained in EFT techniques, methods, and approaches.
+This person must be able to help you better identify, address, and manage your emotions – in all situations.
+The good news is that research suggests that emotionally-focused therapy (EFT) is successful for many people, however, it’s important to find an EFT therapist, who makes you feel comfortable and safe during the therapy process.

 References